S3 EP7: Emma Doran

 So I usually, if I was at home for the day,

-Because I used to be terrible at not eating and then I'd leave the haze and I'd be ravenous and I'd eat like pastries and all that shit.
+And then I'd leave the hays and I'd be ravenous and I'd eat like pastries and all that stuff.

 So for my breakfast, I had